 Continue to weigh your dog weekly for the next two months to check their progress.
 Tracking your dog’s weight is especially important if you’re transitioning your dog to a maintenance diet.

-By preserving a regular exercise routine, any weight gain will tell you they’ve exceeded the proper daily calorie intake.
+By preserving a regular exercise routine, any signs of weight gain will tell you they’ve exceeded the proper daily calorie intake.

 Daily walks seem like a chore, but it’s the highlight of our dog’s day.